-I joined a classroom training program which was far from my home, so to take part in this training session I spent two nights travelling and four days in a hotel.
+I joined a classroom training program which was far from my home, so to take part in this training session I spent two nights traveling and four days in a hotel.

-So I would say that the price of this course is lower than I expected.
+So I would say that the price of this course is lower than my past experience!

 How to Get the Most of the Training

 Read any good PMP exam reference book and try to go through the PMBOK Guide at least once.